cyclefenix/cookbook/assets/texts/bread.md

 - 100g fed sourdough starter
 - 330g water

 *Instructions*
-1. Start in the evening (like on a Thursday).
-2. In a medium bowl (with a cover) mix together flour, sugar, cinnamon, raisins.
+1. In a medium bowl (with a cover) mix together flour, sugar, cinnamon, raisins.
-3. On half, add salt and mix in.
+2. On half, add salt and mix in.
 Other half, add yeast and mix in.
-4. Form a well in the middle for the liquid.
+3. Form a well in the middle for the liquid.
 Add water.
 Add starter.
-5. Mix together by hand or with a dough mixer.
+4. Mix together by hand or with a dough mixer.
-6. Set aside on the counter for 6 hours.
-Place in fridge for the second proof.
+5. Set aside on the counter for 6 hours.
+Place in fridge overnight.
-7. You can split this over two days.
-So 2 hours on the counter first night(Thu), then overnight in the fridge.
-Next evening(Fri), 4 hours on the counter, and overnight again in the fridge.
-8. *Bake day(Saturday):*
+6. On bake day, remove from fridge.
-9. Preheat oven 425degF
+7. Preheat oven 425degF
-10. Shape dough into a boule.
+8. Shape dough into a boule.
-11. Place on parchment paper, into a dutch oven, score.
+9. Place on parchment paper, into a dutch oven, score.
-12. Cover and into the over, 50mins for fridge cold dough
+10. Cover and into the over, 50mins for fridge cold dough
-13. Internal temp should be 190degF.
+11. Internal temp should be 190degF.
 Rest for 4 hours

 ## Cranberry Walnut Sourdough Bread
+*500g recipe*
 *Ingredients:*
-- 100g whole wheat flour
+- 75g whole wheat flour
-- 400g bread flour
+- 425g bread flour
 - 10g fine sea salt
 - 25g brown sugar
 - handful walnuts, chopped
 - handful dried cranberries, chopped
-- 1 packet instant yeast
+- 1/3 packet instant yeast
 - 100g fed sourdough starter
 - 330g water

+*Instructions:*
+> See Baking Bread Instructions
+> Below

 ## Sourdough Bread
+*400g recipe*
 *Ingredients:*
 - 400g bread flour
 - 8g fine sea salt
-- 1/2 packet instant yeast
+- 1/3 packet instant yeast
 - 250g water
-- 80g fed sourdough starter
+- 90g fed sourdough starter

 *Instructions:*
 1. Combine all ingredients, mix, and proof overnight at room temp.
 *optional* proof 4 hours on the counter room temp, and in the fridge up to 24 hours
 2. Preheat to 425 degF
 3. Shape dough, place in dutch oven lined with parchment paper, score, cover
-4. Bake for 45 mins (55 mins if from fridge)
+4. Bake for 45 mins (52 mins if from fridge)

+## Baking Bread Instructions
+*These instructions are for prepping mid week and proofing in the refridgerator for 24 to 48 hours*
+*Instructions:*
+1. Start on Thursday evening.
+In a medium bowl, mix together ingredients by hand or with a dough mixer.
+Use about 1/3 packet of instant yeast
+2. Set aside on the counter for 2 to 4 hours.
+Place in fridge overnight.
+4. Friday evening, remove from fridge and proof for 2 to 4 hours, until doubled in size.
+Should be around 6 hours total proof time for first night and second night proof.
+5. Bake day Saturday.
+Preheat oven 425degF
+6. Bake 52 mins for 400g recipe, 57 mins for 500g recipe
+7. Internal temp should be 190degF.
+Rest for 4 hours

 # *Pastry Recipes*

 ## Pie Crust
 *Sally's Baking Addiction*
 *Ingredients:*
 - 313g King Arthur AP flour
 - 1 tsp fine sea salt
 - 90g unsalted butter, cubed and chilled